mpflynnx/csapp3e/section2/misc.md

 |---|---|---|---|---|---|
 |[c.](#c)|2 7/8|10.11**100**|11.00| see below| 3

 - 100 is exactly half way but it is preceded by a 1 which is odd.
-So round to nearest even number by adding 1 to 10 which is 11.
+So round up to nearest even number by adding 1 to exponent bit pattern 10 which results in bit pattern 11 or 3 decimal.

 ##### d.